 Coupons do not need an affiliate link, and it also replaces the existing affiliate cookie.
 Also, the coupon has a better conversion rate over a direct affiliate link.

 Try to incorporate a good coupon strategy on your every affiliate campaign.

 Identify Winning Offers

-You need to be super active on different affiliate related forums.
-Whenever there is a winning product, there gotta be a chatter going on.
+You need to be super active on different affiliate-related forums.
+Whenever there is a winning product, there gotta be chatter going on.

 Be a part of the Warrior Forum war room and Affiliatefix forum.
 Both will help you to identify winning products.